rkbhamra/IoT_ParkingSystem_App/README.md

 2. Use the Live Server extension in VSCode to run the HTML:

 - Right-click on the `frontend/login/index.html` file and select **Open with Live Server**.

+## Getting Data from the Arduino API
+1. Change to a 2.4GHz network.
+2. Make sure the device is plugged in and online.